shaloo/docs.arcana/docs/migration/beta_auth_v0.3.0_migration.md

 3. You need to [re-integrate your app with the Auth SDK]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md) by providing the renewed **App Address** after re-configuring your application using the developer dashboard.

-4. If you were using **Arcana Dev/Arcana Testnet** networks while instantiating the `AuthProvider` or in wallet operations, you will need to remove these networks.
-The Arcana Network Dev/Testnet Explorer too is no longer available.
+4. If you were using **Arcana Testnet** network while instantiating the `AuthProvider` or in wallet operations, you will need to remove this network altogether as it no longer exists.
+The Arcana Network Testnet Explorer too is no longer available.
 Arcana Network smart contracts are deployed on Polygon now.
 In this release Arcana wallet supports all EVM-compatible chains besides the default ones that show in the drop down list.
 Use the [Wallet User Guide]({{page.meta.arcana.root_rel_path}}/howto/wallet_ui.md) and the [Wallet Developer Guide]({{page.meta.arcana.root_rel_path}}/howto/arcana_wallet/index.md) to add and switch networks using the wallet UI or programmatically.

 5. In older release the token transactions were listed in the activity tab.
 That tab is no longer there but we now have a new feature 'combined notification screen'.
 Refer to the [notification tab]({{page.meta.arcana.root_rel_path}}/howto/wallet_ui.md#wallet-notifications) in the wallet to see all the send token, contract deployment and interaction transactions performed by the wallet user.